 Find out more

-Above all, your booking with Newmarket Holidays, a full member of ABTA (the Association of British Travel Agents), will continue to covered by the Package Travel Regulations.
-And so, in the unlikely event that we are unable to operate your holiday as planned, you will be entitled to a full refund.
+Above all, your booking with Newmarket Holidays, a full member of ABTA (the Association of British Travel Agents), will continue to be covered by the Package Travel Regulations.
+And so, in the very unlikely event that we are unable to operate your holiday as planned, you will be entitled to a full refund.

-And whether the pound rises or falls you can book with confidence, certain that the price you pay will stay the same, thanks to our no-surcharge guarantee.
+And whether the pound rises or falls you can book with confidence, certain that the price you pay will stay the same thanks to our no-surcharge guarantee.